dotnet/llilc/Documentation/Code-Formatting.md

 ## Running ccformat

-To check if a submissions conforms to coding conventions, contributors should run from their main LLILC enlistment directory:
+To check if a submission conforms to coding conventions, contributors should run from their main LLILC enlistment directory:

 > utils\ccformat.py